User Manual – Durst

 5. Click Reject [35].

-6. The status of the Print Item will change to Rejected – the synchronization of the status change with the Workflow will happen automatically.
+6. The status of the Print Item will change to Rejected, and the synchronization of this status update with the Workflow will happen automatically.

 Figure 16: The dialog Reject in the Approval Portal